sharon-hadar-leverate/2018-Data-Science-Bowl/progress_report/README.md

 ##### Basic Techniques

-### Threshold
+## Threshold

 Threshold method for image segmentation is a binarization of the image according to a selected threshold.

 ![arbitrary_th](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/arbitrary_th.png)
 For example, this figure uses an arbitrary threshold of 50 on a random image,
 each cell in the image has a value between 0 to 256, where 0 is black and 256 is white.
-the threshold methods assign a new value base on the original value, if the original value is greater then the threshold (52) it would be 1 (white) and if the value is lower it would be 0 (black)
+the threshold methods assign a new value base on the original value, if the original value is greater then the threshold (>50) it would be 1 (white) and if the value is lower it would be 0 (black)

-Several popular methods are used in industry including Otsu's method (maximum variance), and Yen method.
+Several popular methods are used in industry including Otsu's method (maximum variance), and Yen method (maximum correlation).

+#### Yen threshold:
-Here is an example of Yen theshold, in this method the the threshold is calculate base on the incompatibility between the final image and the original image, (implements thresholding based on a maximum correlation criterion for bilevel thresholding as a more computationally efficient alternative to entropy measures.[12]).
+In this method the threshold is calculated base on the incompatibility between the final image and the original image, (implements thresholding based on a maximum correlation criterion for bilevel thresholding as a more computationally efficient alternative to entropy measures.[12]).
-The thershold is calculate per image:
+The threshold is calculated per image:

 ![th_yen](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen.png)

-The threshold needs to be revert in the cases where the nuclei is darker then the background,
-if the original value is lower then the threshold it would be 1 (white) and if the value is greater it would be 0 (black):
+The Threshold should be reversed in cases where the nuclei is darker then the background, if the original value is lower then the threshold it would be 1 (white) and if the value is greater it would be 0 (black):

 ![th_yen2](https://github.com/sharon-hadar-leverate/2018-Data-Science-Bowl/blob/master/new_assets/th_yen2.png)